pace-neutrons/pace-developers/documentation/adr/0008-pace-syntax-guiding-principles.md

 That is, interacting with the different programs of PACE should be **seamless** to the user, and the user interface presented to them should be **uniform**.

+The uniform interface means that function names and how users specify parameters or arguments to functions in Matlab and Python flavours of PACE should align as closely as possible.

 ## Consequences

 There are several implications stemming from this guiding principle:

-* There should be a single downloadble distribution which bundles all the necessary components (e.g. Horace, Euphonic, Brille and SpinW at the moment).
+* There should be a single downloadble distribution which bundles all the necessary components (presently: Horace, Euphonic, Brille and SpinW).
 * User syntax should follow the same format for each program, and should be similar between Matlab and Python interfaces.
 Specifically the same method and keyword names should be used.
-* Syntax should be "Pythonic"(prefer keyword to positional arguments;
+* Syntax should be "Pythonic" (prefer keyword to positional arguments;
 reasonable defaults for as many input arguments as practicable);
 This applies to both Matlab and Python interfaces, since the end goal is to migrate entirely to Python.